backtrace-labs/backtrace-cocoa/README.md

     print(result)
 }
 ```
-- Objectice-C
+- Objective-C
 ```objective-c
 NSArray *paths = @[[[NSBundle mainBundle] pathForResource: @"test" ofType: @"txt"]];
 [[BacktraceClient shared] sendWithAttachmentPaths:paths completion:^(BacktraceResult * _Nonnull result) {
     NSLog(@"%@", result);
 }];
 ```
 Supplied files are attached for each report.
-You can specify unique set of files for specific report in `willSend(_:)` method of `BacktraceClientDelegate`.
+You can specify a unique set of files for specific reports in the `willSend(_:)` method of `BacktraceClientDelegate`.
 See [events handling](#documentation-events-handling) for more information.

 ## Sending an error report <a name="documentation-sending-report"></a>
 Registered `BacktraceClient` will be able to send a crash reports.
 Error report is automatically generated based.